Bio-fertilizers for Coffee Plantations

 Humus is a product of the synthetic and decomposing activities of the microflora; it exists in the dynamic state.
 It is under continual attack, yet it is constantly reformed by the subterranean inhabitants.
 Similarly,edaphon is a world of life and consists of microbes, fungi, bacteria, earthworms, micro-fauna, and macro-fauna as follows:

 - 12% Earthworms

 - 3% micro/mesofauna

-Thus, soil microorganisims provide precious life to soil systems catering to plant growth.
-These microorganisims work incognito to maintain the ecological balance by active participation in carbon, nitrogen, sulphur and phosphorous cycles in nature.
-Soil microorganisims play a pivotal role both in the evolution of agriculturally useful soil conditions and in stimulating plant growth.
+Thus, soil microorganisms provide precious life to soil systems catering to plant growth.
+These microorganisms work incognito to maintain the ecological balance by active participation in carbon, nitrogen, sulphur and phosphorous cycles in nature.
+Soil microorganisms play a pivotal role both in the evolution of agriculturally useful soil conditions and in stimulating plant growth.

 Why Use bio-fertilizers in Coffee-Growing areas?

 Tropical areas where coffee is grown should use bio-fertilizers for several reasons.